DELIVERY FROM £5.99 & FREE FOR ORDERS OVER £300

 How long do ice fountains burn for?

-Our ice fountains have an extra-long burn time of 65 seconds, more than enough time for everyone in your venue to get a good look.
+Our ice fountains have an extra-long burn time of 60 seconds, more than enough time for everyone in your venue to get a good look (and longer than our competitors).

 Where can you use ice fountains?